 Best Low-Profile Cooler

-This cooler—a successor to the popular NH-L12–hasn’t been out very long.
-It's slim, NF-A12x15 120mm fan offers better cooling performance compared to the previous version’s 92mm model.
-The fan can be installed on top of the fins to give extended clearance for RAM modules up to 48mm, or underneath the fins so the overall height is only 70mm.
-It also boasts PWM support and Low-Noise Adaptors for automatic speed control and ultra-quiet operation.
+If you have a bit more vertical space and reasonably short RAM modules, you may be better off with another entry from Noctua – the NH-L12S ($55).
+The successor to the popular NH-L12 has been out for a few years.
+Its slim, 120mm fan offers better cooling performance compared to the previous version’s 92mm model.
+The fan can be installed on top of the fins to give extended clearance for RAM modules up to 48mm tall and improve cooling performance, or underneath the fins, so the overall height is only 70mm.

 Best All-In-One Liquid Cooler

 Radiators marketed as "360mm" may sound better than those called "280mm," but this naming scheme only takes into account the combined length of the fans, and ignores their width.
 Spinning at the same speed, two 140mm fans will cool almost as well as three 120mm ones, while making less noise, being easier to maintain, and fitting into cases with 5.25" bays.

 At $124, we can't ignore Corsair's iCue H115i RGB Pro XT.
 Its two semi-passive 140mm fans are capable of spinning at speeds between 400 and 2,000 RPM.
 They can be controlled via software alongside the pump.
 The cooler will work well with any modern CPU, including Threadrippers.
 With 5 years of warranty, this is a great value.

 If you have a mainstream CPU or a relatively small case, but still want a liquid cooler, EVGA currently sells its CLC 240mm for $70.
 Its two 120mm fans are capable of speeds between 500 and 2,400 RPM, which compensates for their size, and you'll also get 5 years of warranty.